DavinciDreams/Thales/README.md

 # Thales
-Thales is an open source cognitive agent.
+Thales is an autonomous agent.
+It's a free, open source cognitive framework to serve as the mind of your embodied agent.

+"Just works" out of the box with the XR Foundation Digital Being project, via websockets.
+Run Thales next to the Digital Being project for a full 3D embodied experience in XREngine or voice/video/text presence in Discord, Zoom, Google Meet, Telegram, SMS and Twitter: https://github.com/xrfoundation/digitalbeing

 ## Getting Started
 Clone the repo